-No temporary or permanent relocation of residents is contemplated, as there are no occupied residential units currently located in the Redevelopment Area.
-The historic building in Sub-Area 1 is vacant, there are no structures within Sub-Area 2 and the building within Sub-Area 3 is currently occupied by a small restaurant in the front of the building and an auto repair business in a portion of the rear garage.
-However, as there is no use of eminent domain authorized in the redevelopment area designation, it is anticipated that the two business tenants will be addressed as part of the sale of the property to the redeveloper.
-The auto repair business is not a permitted use in the current zoning district and the restaurant will have the opportunity to find space in other similarly sized storefronts in the Downtown.
+No temporary or permanent relocation of residents is contemplated, as all three subareas were designated without the use of Eminent Domain (Non-Condemnation Redevelopment Area).
+The historic building in Sub-Area 1 is vacant, there are no structures within Sub-Area 2 and Lots 22-28 within Sub-Area 3 are currently vacant and abandoned.
+There is no intent to displace the residents or restaurant on Lots 19-21.
+However, as there is no use of eminent domain authorized in the redevelopment area designation, it is possible that Lots 19-21 could be part of a sale of the properties to a redeveloper.
+The status of the residential and restaurant occupants of Lots 19-21 would then depend on the leases and the scope of the redevelopment project.
 Therefore, no relocation assistance is necessitated by the Scattered Site Redevelopment Plan.